'Severe' Systemd Bug Allowed Remote Code Execution For Two Years

 And, of course, once they get off the ground, bad ideas are hard to kill.

 Why does Red Hat allow damage to its reputation?
-(Score:3)
+(Score:4, Insightful)

 "Systemd is a poor idea, poorly implemented, in a project that's poorly managed."